Twins vs. Royals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Tyler Mahle (1-2) to the mound for his fifth start this season.
+- Pablo Lopez (1-2) will take to the mound for the Twins and make his sixth start of the season.

 |Opponent